-Business Process Modeling
+4.1 Business Process Modeling

-Business Process Modeling is a well-established technique to help businesses understand their internal operational workflows [14].
+Business Process Modeling is a well-established technique to help businesses understand their internal operational workflows [Wikipedia 2014a].
 The formal knowledge domain of BPM came to life in the 1990s but builds on a long history of models and theory about work processes (flow diagrams, Gantt charts).
-Although the core purpose of BPM is to analyze and document, and even design, business workflows for an operation, the use of BPM to elicit requirements for software development is now a recognized method [1,2,3,4,5,6,7].
+Although the core purpose of BPM is to analyze and document, and even design, business workflows for an operation, the use of BPM to elicit requirements for software development is now a referenced method [Aslan 2002, Decreus et.al.
+2009, Demirörs et.al.
+2003, Dragicevic et.al.
+2011, Monsalve et.al.
+2011, Monsalve et.al.
+2010, Velarde 2013].
 It was not a surprising development as companies wanted IT business systems to support and possibly automate their desired workflows.

 The current BPMN 2.0 provides a standard modeling notation that facilitates communication around business processes internally as well as with other involved parties like IT solution providers, supply chain, and vendors.
 Below is a short description of BPMN to help the reader understand this paper.
-More complete information about BPMN can be found on Wikipedia [15] or on the Object Management Group page about BPMN [13].
+More complete information about BPMN can be found on Wikipedia [Wikipedia 2014b] or on the Object Management Group page about BPMN [OMG 2014].